apache/flink/docs/ops/scala_shell.md

 </div>
 </div>

-Note, that the $ prefix of the TableFunction class name is a workaround of a scala issue about incorrectly generated inner class name.
+Note, that using $ as a prefix for the class name of TableFunction is a workaround of the issue that scala incorrectly generated inner class name.

 ### SQL